Trojan horse (computing): Behavior

-Classifications of Trojan horses
+Classifications of trojan horses

 Trojans are usually classified based on their primary function or intended impact.
 One major category is the banking trojan, which is designed to steal financial information such as online banking credentials, credit card numbers, or cryptocurrency wallet keys.
 Zeus and TrickBot are among the most studied examples of this type.
-Another category is the remote access trojan (RAT), which allows attackers to gain full control over an infected system, enabling them to install additional software, access files, or monitor user activity.
+Another category is the remote access trojan, (RAT), which allows attackers to gain full remote control over an infected system, enabling them to install additional software, access files, or monitor user activity.

 Some trojans are primarily downloaders, meaning they serve as an initial infection stage by installing other forms of malware once inside a system.
 These often pave the way for ransomware, spyware, or botnet recruitment.
 Information-stealing trojans are also common, collecting sensitive data such as browser cookies, stored credentials, or documents without the user’s knowledge.
 Furthermore, fake antivirus trojans imitate legitimate security software, tricking users into paying for unnecessary or harmful services.
 Because trojans can be adapted for multiple purposes, many modern types have overlapping features, mixing elements of backdoors, spyware, and downloaders.
 This adaptability has been a major factor in their prevalence as one of the most common forms of malware.